BRACKETS-by-TRIAD/harbor-laravel/README.md

 #      - harbornet
 ```

-**2. `harbor rebuild` - will rebuild containers.
+**3. `harbor start` - start containers.
 Make sure selenium/standalone-chrome is running with command `docker ps`**

-**3. create copy of yours .env to .env.dusk.local and modify .env.dusk.local with these modifications:**
+**4. create copy of yours .env to .env.dusk.local and modify .env.dusk.local with these modifications:**

 ```
 APP_DEBUG=false